14 days to withdraw

 The European Directive on consumer rights establishes that the consumer may have to pay the return shipping costs in case of withdrawal.
 If you were not informed of your obligation to cover the return shipping costs in advance, the seller is responsible for paying the fees.

-For off-premises contracts, where the goods are delivered to the consumer's home, the professional shall collect the goods at his own expense if they cannot be sent back by post in the normal way.
+For off-premises contracts, where the goods are delivered to the consumer's home, the trader shall collect the goods at his own expense if they cannot be sent back by post in the normal way.

 How much does the seller have to reimburse me?